 vegetables — onions, mushrooms, zucchini, peppers, greens

 cooked grains and/or nuts — barley, quinoa, millet, farro, rice, walnuts, almonds, pecans

 herbs or spices

-Prepare the squash for roasting: Preheat the oven to 375°F with a rack in the lower-middle position.
-Slice the squash in half from stem to root and scoop out the seeds.
+Prepare the squash for roasting.
+Arrange a rack in the lower-middle position of the oven and heat to 375°F. Cut the squash in half from stem to root.
+Scoop out the seeds.

-Transfer the squash to a baking dish: Place the squash halves cut-side-down in a baking dish and pour in enough hot water to fill the pan by about 1/4 inch.
-Cover the dish loosely with foil and place the dish in the oven.
+Transfer the squash to a baking dish.
+Place the squash halves cut-side-down in a baking dish and pour in enough hot water to fill the pan by about 1/4 inch.
+Cover the dish loosely with aluminum foil.

-Bake the stuffed squash halves until bubbly: Re-cover the pan with the foil and bake the halves for another 15 to 20 minutes until both are hot and bubbly.
-Top with extra cheese and serve immediately.
+Bake the stuffed squash halves until bubbly.
+Cover again with the foil.
+Roast until heated through and bubbly, 15 to 20 minutes.
+Top with extra cheese if desired and serve immediately.

 Want more smart tutorials for getting things done around the home?